 Welcome to the North Creek Library!

-The library opens at 7:15 every morning and will stay open after school until 3:30.
-(Except Wednesdays!)
+The library opens at 7:00 every morning and will stay open after school until 3:00.
+On Wednesdays, the library hosts Tutoring!.
 You are also welcome to visit during lunch.
 The Non-Fiction is on the second floor while Fiction is on first.
 You can check out books on either level.
 There are also many ebooks you can check out anywhere!
 Ask us how.

 If you have book suggestions, please submit the titles here.